Brandy Pleasants, Ashland, VA

 She died Aug.
 1, just two weeks shy of turning 35.

-In her obituary, family members said Pleasants exuded helpfulness, reflected in medical training she pursued before joining the Postal Service.
+family members said Pleasants exuded helpfulness, reflected in medical training she pursued before joining the Postal Service.

 “Brandy will be remembered for her radiating spirit and sweet personality that glimmered whenever she was met,” the family wrote.

 Survivors include her mother, Beaverdam, VA, Postmaster Nancy Pleasants.